borgbackup/borg/README.rst

     and authenticity is verified using HMAC-SHA256.

 Off-site backups
-    Attic can store data on any remote host accessible over SSH.
-This is most efficient if Attic is also installed on the remote host.
+    Borg can store data on any remote host accessible over SSH.
+This is most efficient if Borg is also installed on the remote host.

 Backups mountable as filesystems
     Backup archives are mountable as userspace filesystems for easy backup